areenberg/MDPSolver/README.md

         tranMatFromFile="transitions.csv")
 ```

-# User manual
+# Documentation

-Further information can be found in the wiki for `mdpsolver` on Github.
+Documentation can be found in the wiki for `mdpsolver` on Github.

 # How to cite